 We will be using the "Traveling Salesman Problem" as a benchmark for learning optimization.
 The TSP is defined in the following way: a traveling salesman has to visit a certain list of cities, whose locations are known, such that each city is visited exactly once, while minimizing the total cost of travel, where cost is usually defined in terms of distance, time, or price, with fixed costs associated with travel between each pair of cities (see Figure 1).
 Obtaining an optimal solution to high order TSPs takes time using the iterative computational approaches available in the state-of-the-art [3].
-In this effort we will investigate the applicability of a newly developed mix of fuzzy logic systems and genetic algorithms to provide a computationally efficient near optimal solution to a TSP.
+In many practical applications, we require "multiple salesman" (see Figure 2) which leads the "Multiple Travelling Salesman Problem" or MTSP [4].
+In this effort we will investigate the applicability of a newly developed mix of K-means clustering and genetic algorithms to provide a computationally efficient near optimal solution to a MTSP.
 The quality and computational speed of the solution will be compared with that obtained using state-of-the-art genetic algorithm available on MATLAB Central.
 Monte Carlo simulations will be utilized to statistically validate the robustness of the proposed approach.